 Are 'no win, no fee' agreements, or other types of contingency or conditional fee arrangements between lawyers and their clients, available to parties?
-May parties bring proceedings using third-party funding?
+May parties bring proceedings using thirdparty funding?
 If so, may the third party take a share of any proceeds of the claim?
 May a party to litigation share its risk with a third party?

 The amount of legal fees is agreed upon by the parties.
-Nothing prevents parties from agreeing that compensation of the attorneys be calculated as a percentage of the value of the litigation, or be totally excluded in case of defeat (though such a scenario is unlikely).
+Nothing prevents parties from agreeing that compensation of the attorneys be calculated as a percentage of the value of the litigation, or be totally excluded in the event of defeat (although such a scenario is unlikely).